Reviews You Can Rely On

 Analysis and Test Results

-We put the entire lineup of contenders through thorough side-by-side comparison testing, assessing comfort, ease of use, weight, and adjustability.
-After researching the best backpacks for backpacking in terms of quality, innovation, and popularity, we purchased every pack we tested.
-When preparing for testing, we also considered what makes a great backpacking backpack.
-Here, we break down our findings by metric and dive into the nitty-gritty of what makes each pack worthy of consideration.
+We then tested the entire lineup of packs side by side, assessing them for comfort, ease of use, weight, and adjustability.
+Below, we break down our findings by metric and dive into the nitty-gritty of what makes each pack worthy of your consideration.

 Worse Value